 In Power View, you can quickly create a variety of visualizations, from tables and matrices to bubble charts and sets of small multiple charts.
 With these visualizations trends in data are easily spotted making business decisions easier and actionable

 Business Intelligence and the Accountant

 ‘What’s all this got to do with the Accountant?’
 I hear you say!
 Plenty.
 For years now accountants have been rationalizing data.
 Making sense of the numbers.
 Producing reports to explain the story.
-This places accountants in a prime position to recognize data that is useful, data that can help align a business with its strategic plan.
-Then analyse that data and report on it.
+This places accountants in a prime position to recognize data that is useful, data that can help align business with its strategic plan.
+Then analyze that data and report on it.

 Accountants are already Excel users.
 New software is just a barrier right!
 Why fix what’s not broken!
 Excels BI tools are not a new software to learn.
 THIS is just an extension to the tools Accountants already have.